facebookresearch/shaDow_GNN/README.md

 ## News
 * shaDow-GNN paper accepted to **NeurIPS'21** (updated title: Decoupling the Depth and Scope of Graph Neural Networks; camera ready coming soon)!
 * We thank the **Pytorch Geometric** team for including the shaDow [k-hop sampler](https://pytorch-geometric.readthedocs.io/en/2.0.0/modules/loader.html?#torch_geometric.loader.ShaDowKHopSampler) in their library!
+* Major updates to be released this month (Nov 2021).

 ## Overview